-The first world war didn't directly impact on Guiders at first, although many did get involved in work to fundraise for the Red Cross and other charitable organisations, and in making clothes and presents for the soldiers at the front, as did young women in general.
-Most Guiders were not of a class to find themselves working in factories, as many working class women did, although some served as nurses, especially if they had had some first aid training, or their family home was being utilised as a war hospital or convalescent home.
-However, a major side effect of the vast numbers of young men killed in the war, and by the flu epidemic which followed - was the number of single women it generated, both widows and spinsters.
-It may well be that the massive expansion of Guiding in the 1920s was, sadly, largely down to the numbers of young women who were not married and busy with children as they had hoped or expected to be, and who were of a class which made taking paid work socially inappropriate - voluntary work such as Guiding provided an outlet of fulfilling activities to occupy their extensive free time.
+The first world war didn't directly impact on Guiders at first, although many did get involved in work to fundraise for the Red Cross and other charitable organisations and appeal funds, and in making clothes and presents for the soldiers at the front, as did young women in general.
+Most Guiders were not of a class to find themselves working in factories, as many working class women did at that time, although some served as nurses, especially if they had had some first aid training, or their family home was being utilised as a war hospital or convalescent home.
+However, a major side effect of the vast numbers of young men, especially young officers, killed in the war - and the flu epidemic which followed - was the number of single women it generated, widows and spinsters.
+It may well be that the massive expansion of Guiding in the 1920s was, sadly, largely down to the significant numbers of upper class young women who were not married and busy with children as they had hoped or expected to be - and who were of a class which made taking paid work socially inappropriate - voluntary work such as Guiding provided an outlet of fulfilling activities to occupy their extensive free time.

-By the 1920s, the Guider's uniform suit was firmly established, and a full system of shoulder cords and hat cockades had been established to distinguish between the different posts and ranks.
-County badges appeared in England, along with Country badges for Scotland, Wales and Ireland (they weren't allowed to have separate badges for their Counties, and still aren't).
-Cotton overalls became available for camp wear, which were more practical, especially in summer, as women's fashion rules generally became more relaxed over the decade - it was no longer considered necessary for younger Guiders to wear their thick stockings on the campsite during warm weather (provided the site was suitably secluded), although it was made quite clear that they were definitely to be worn on any visit offsite, however minor the visit or of whatever duration, and no matter what the temperature!
+By the 1920s, the Guider's uniform suit was firmly established, and a full system of coloured shoulder cords and hat cockades had been established, to distinguish between the different posts and ranks.
+County badges appeared in England, along with Country badges for Scotland, Wales and Ireland (who weren't allowed to have separate badges for their Counties, and still aren't).
+Cotton overalls became available for camp wear, which were more practical, especially in summer, as women's fashion rules generally became more relaxed over the decade - it was no longer considered necessary for younger Guiders to wear their thick stockings on the campsite during warm weather provided the site was secluded, although it was made quite clear that they were definitely to be worn on any visit offsite, however minor the visit or of whatever duration, and no matter what the temperature!

-During World War 2, major difficulties were caused by Guider shortages - 'The Guider' magazine had actively encouraged all Guiders to register for war work during the 'crisis' of September 1938 - as a result, when the war finally broke out in September 1939, and given the skills and training they had to offer, a large number of Guiders were among the first to be called up to serve, often far from home, during the early days of the war.
-This left many units without Guiders almost overnight - and meant that the few older Guiders who were left - had to do what they could to support Patrol Leaders who were keeping their own units and sometimes the feeder packs running too, and also help to organise the war work efforts of the various units in their areas - especially in country areas where the influx of evacuees meant an overnight multiplication in the number of girls wanting to transfer into previously small rural units - an expansion from 8 to 60 Guides in a unit almost overnight was not unheard of, as suddenly every house in the village had children!
+During World War 2, major difficulties were caused by Guider shortages - 'The Guider' magazine had actively encouraged all Guiders to register for war work during the 'crisis' of September 1938 - as a result, when the war finally broke out in September 1939, and given the skills and training they had to offer, a large number of Guiders were among the first to be called up to serve the country, often far from home, during the early days of the war.
+This left many units without Guiders almost overnight - and meant that the few older Guiders who were left had to do what they could to support Patrol Leaders who were left to keep their own units (and sometimes the feeder packs) running too, and also help to organise the war work efforts of the various units in their areas - especially in country areas where the influx of evacuees meant an overnight multiplication in the number of girls wanting to transfer into previously small rural units - an expansion from 8 to 60 Guides in a unit almost overnight was not unheard of, as suddenly every house in the village had children living in it!

 Although the war ended in 1945, that year saw one form of war work just swinging into action - the Guide International Service, or GIS.
-From the middle of the war, many at headquarters had realised that winning the war wouldn't be enough - they judged that from past experience what they had failed to do at the end of World War I was to 'win the peace' - to help those in europe who were left homeless, starving, sick or as refugees by the effects of the war and it's disruption, and who in 1918 had been abandoned to cope as best they could.
-So it was, that Guiding was one of several organisations who started to train volunteers, ready to do relief work in europe and the far east as soon as war ended.
-Training started in 1941, in order to recruit people who had the necessary strength and adaptability to cope with the work and operate well as a team, taking on a wide range of tasks, not necessarily those they expected to be doing, or had any training for - even though at that time it was far from clear who would win the war or when it might end.
+From the middle of the war, many at headquarters had realised that winning the war wouldn't be enough - they judged that from past experience that what the nations had failed to do at the end of World War I was to 'win the peace' - to help those in Europe who were left homeless, starving, sick or as refugees by the effects of the war and it's disruption, and who in 1918 had been abandoned to cope as best they could.
+So it was, that Guiding was one of several organisations who started to train volunteers, ready to do relief work in Europe and the Far East as soon as war ended.
+Training started in 1941, in order to recruit people who had the necessary strength and adaptability to cope with the work and operate well as a team, taking on a wide range of tasks, not necessarily those tasks which they expected to be doing, or had any training for - even though at that time it was far from clear which side might win the war or when it might end.
 Several teams were sent, and they worked to diagnose and treat infectious diseases, to sort and issue aid supplies, to prepare and repatriate displaced persons, to set up and run maternity and infectious disease hospitals, and to feed the starving.
-They also ran training camps to train local Guiders, enabling Guiding to swiftly resume in central Europe.
-GIS members were some of the first people into the Belsen concentration camp, and the work of the GIS carried on until 1950 - long after other aid agencies had had to pull out - and all paid for by the fundraising efforts of the girls.
+They also ran training camps to train local Guiders, enabling Guiding to swiftly resume in postwar central Europe.
+GIS members were some of the first people into the Belsen concentration camp, and the work of the GIS carried on until 1950 - long after other aid agencies had had to pull out on funding grounds - and all paid for by the fundraising efforts of the girls.

-Guider uniforms also started to change, rationing permitting, with the old felt hats being replaced by stiff-fronted berets, the hat cords being replaced by a system of cockades - and a uniform dress in 'headquarters blue' also became available.
+Guider uniforms also started to change, rationing permitting, with the old brimmed felt hats being replaced by stiff-fronted berets, the hat cords replaced by an expanded system of cockades - and a uniform dress in 'headquarters blue' becoming available.

-This also helped with training, making the training centres more accessible (Guiding was fortunate that their training centres were in most cases either leased to them on a peppercorn rent, or sold to them for nominal sums - as a result they tended to be large houses on country estates which were ideal in terms of camping and facilities for outdoor activities, but not always so accessible to those reliant on public transport).
-New innovations were also introduced, such as the mobile training van which was used during the 1950s to take the training to the Guiders, especially those in remote and rural areas located far from the existing training centres (a similar venture operated in Scotland in the 1990s to provide outreach to more remote areas).
+This also helped with training, in making the training centres more accessible (Guiding was fortunate that their training centres were in most cases either leased to them on a peppercorn rent, or sold to them for nominal sums - as a result they tended to be large houses on country estates which were ideal in terms of camping and facilities for outdoor activities, but not always so easy for those reliant on public transport).
+New innovations were also introduced, such as the mobile training van which was used during the 1950s to take the training to the Guiders, especially those in remote and rural areas located far from the existing training centres (a similar venture operated in Scotland in the 1990s to provide outreach to more remote areas there).

 But the basic programmes were relatively unchanged from the early days of Guiding - Brownies still worked for their Golden Bar and Golden Hand, Guides for their Tenderfoot, Second and First Class, with every girl in the country all tackling the same tests - which some found relatively easy, and some found extremely difficult - and sometimes impossible despite their very best efforts.
-Although the idea was that every Guide would seek to become First Class, in actual fact fewer than 50% ever did, with some otherwise successful units rarely having any.
-By 1968 it was time for programme changes, and following consultation with educational psychologists and others, a new 8-point programme was brought in, along with new uniforms and handbooks.
-Inevitably, it was not popular in all quarters, and some leaders and units struggled with the changes - but equally others thrived, there were now choices and options for all the challenges, which could be adapted to suit individuals and their locations, facilities and abilities, in place of the old rigid tests, so that the tests set could be geared to be a difficult but achievable challenge for each individual.
-It was also possible for the girls to start to gain interest badges soon after they joined the unit, so Guiders found themselves involved in recruiting more testers and organising increasing numbers of badge tests.
+Although the idea was that every Guide would seek to become First Class, in actual fact at no point did even 50% achieve it, with some otherwise successful units rarely having any First Class Guides.
+By 1968 it was time for programme changes, and following consultation with educational psychologists and others, a new more flexible 8-point programme was brought in, along with new uniforms and handbooks.
+Inevitably, it was not popular in all quarters, and some leaders and units struggled with the changes - but equally others thrived with the new choices and options for all the challenges, which could be adapted to suit individuals and their locations, facilities and abilities, in place of the old rigid tests, so that the tests set could be geared to be a difficult but achievable challenge for each individual.
+It was also possible for the girls to start to gain interest badges soon after they joined the unit, instead of having to wait until Second Class was completed, so Guiders found themselves involved in recruiting more testers and organising increasing numbers of badge tests.
 At the same time uniforms for Leaders were changing, with the lighter weight crimplene suit, blue fine-checked blouse and the 'air hostess' hat with it's 'hat felts' for Guiders and 'hat flash' for Commissioners and Advisers replacing the beret.
-In place of the older necktie was a ribbon tie - a plain vertical navy tab for unwarranted leaders, a plain navy crossover for Commissioners and Advisers, and a series of ties with coloured stripes for Guiders - with two stripes on each side for Leaders and one stripe on each side for Assistant Leaders - the colours being green for Rainbow Guiders, brown (later yellow) for Brownie Guiders, blue for Guide Guiders and Aqua for Ranger Guiders.
+In place of the older necktie was a ribbon 'tie' - a plain vertical navy tab for unwarranted leaders, a plain navy crossover for Commissioners and Advisers, and a series of ties with coloured stripes for Guiders - with two stripes on each side for Leaders and one stripe on each side for Assistant Leaders - the colours being green for Rainbow Guiders, brown (later yellow) for Brownie Guiders, blue for Guide Guiders and Aqua for Ranger Guiders.

-In 1990, as with all sections, a mix-and-match range of uniform was introduced for Leaders, featuring polo shirts, cullotes and joggers.
+In 1990, as with all sections, a mix-and-match range of uniform was introduced for Leaders, featuring polo shirts, sweatshirt, cullotes and joggers as well as a blue and white vertical striped blouse and skirt, and a navy skirt suit.
 Since then, various uniform options have been brought out and retired, to the present time when there are uniform hoodies, polo shirts, and light-blue uniform shirts.